crazywifi/LLM_Vulnerable_lab/README.md

 > Educational use only.
 Do not deploy this lab to a public server.

+## Important Model Selection Note

+Not every LLM will behave the same way in this lab.
+Strongly aligned commercial models, such as GPT, Claude, Gemini, or other heavily guarded models, may refuse many attack prompts even when the lab is running in `Vulnerable` mode.
+This does not mean the lab is broken.
+It means the selected model has its own built-in safety guardrails that may block the demonstration before the lab prompt can show the vulnerable behavior.

+For the clearest classroom demonstrations, use a local or research model that is less aggressively guarded.
+Examples that are often useful for red-team training, when available through LM Studio, Ollama, OpenRouter, or similar providers, include:

+- `meta-llama-3.1-8b-instruct-abliterated`
+- `cognitivecomputations/dolphin-mistral-24b-venice-edition`
+- `dolphin-llama3`
+- `dolphin-mixtral`
+- `nous-hermes`
+- Other local "abliterated", "uncensored", or security-research-oriented instruct models

+Model availability changes across providers, and names may differ depending on where you run them.
+Always choose models responsibly and only for authorized security education.

+Also note that prompt payloads are not guaranteed to work every time.
+A payload that succeeded earlier may fail later because:

+- LLM outputs are probabilistic and can vary between runs.
+- The model may become more cautious after earlier messages in the same chat.
+- Conversation history can change how the model interprets the next prompt.
+- Provider-side safety filters or model versions may change over time.
+- Temperature, context length, and system prompt ordering can affect behavior.

+If a payload stops working, first click `Clear Chat` and try again from a fresh conversation.
+This resets the local conversation history and often makes demonstrations more consistent.

 ## What This Lab Teaches

 This lab helps learners understand: